Migration of Iranian Tribes

 The reasons forcing the Irano-Aryans to leave their original habitats between the Dnieper and the Don may be different.
 Perhaps the transition of the Balts and the Anglo-Saxons to the left bank of the Dnieper set in motion the local Iranian population of the Zrubna culture.
 However, we can think about other reasons.
 Steppe areas could be abandoned due to climate change, which led to a decrease in the productive possibilities of the steppe.
 In any case, archaeological data indicate a temporary desolation of the Azov and Black Sea regions:

-… in the 12th -10th centuries BC compared with the previous period the steppes between the Don and the Danube reveal a tenfold decrease in the number of settlements and burials.
-The same trend of decline in population is manifested in the Pontic steppe also in the subsequent Cimmerian era, which is confirmed by the absence of settlements and stationary burial grounds in this area (MAKHORTYKH S.V., 1997: 6-7).
+… in the 12th -10th centuries BC compared with the previous period the steppes between the Don and the Danube reveal a tenfold decrease in many settlements and burials.
+The same trend of population decline is manifested in the Pontic steppe in the subsequent Cimmerian era, which is confirmed by the absence of settlements and stationary burial grounds in this area (MAKHORTYKH S.V., 1997: 6-7).

 Thus, the Iranian tribes moved in search of dwelling places with more favorable conditions.
+It should be kept in mind that the most favorable area for living in the North Caucasus and the Transcaspian region was already inhabited by Turks, so the Iranians were forced to migrate, passing by Turkic settlements further to the south.
 Evidenced fact is that their presence has been historically recorded in Central Asia at the end of the second millennium BC:

-Iranian names appeared in the Assyrian written sources in the 11-10th cent.
-BC, and are associated with regions of Western Iran that were in the sphere of the political activity of the Assyrian empire.
-What happened further east at this time – in the Central and Eastern Iran – is not reflected in these sources (ARTAMONOV M.I., 1974: 10).
+Iranian names appeared in the Assyrian written sources in the 11th- 10th century BC, and are associated with regions of Western Iran that were in the sphere of the political activity of the Assyrian empire.
+What happened further east at this time – in Central and Eastern Iran – is not reflected in these sources (ARTAMONOV M.I., 1974: 10).

 Left: Historical regions in Central and Southwest Asia during the time of the Achaemenid (7th-4th century B.C.)

-Historical regions are shown on the map at right, help to restore the migration routes of Iranian tribes from Eastern Europe to Central Asia
+Historical regions are shown on the map at right, helping to restore the migration routes of Iranian tribes from Eastern Europe to Central Asia

-Two points of view exist about the Iran-Aryans incursions to the Near East – a) the way through Central Asia or b) the way through the Caucasus (PIANKOV I.V., 1979).
-In North Ossetia, there are a number of toponyms containing the element of Gimara, which goes back to the ethnonym of the Cimmerians (TSAGAEVA A. Dz.
+Two points of view exist about the Iran-Aryans' incursions to the Near East – a) the way through Central Asia or b) the way through the Caucasus (PIANKOV I.V., 1979).
+In North Ossetia, there are many place names containing the element of Gimara, which goes back to the ethnonym of the Cimmerians (TSAGAEVA A. Dz.
 2010: 5).
 However, one cannot exclude the possibility of migration of Iranians to Asia Minor through the Balkans, which is reflected in Hittite sources (SOKOLOV S.N., 1979-2: 235).

 Distribution of Iranic Languages